Deploying static sites

 source 'https://rubygems.org' gem 'jekyll'

-Staticfilepointing to the root of the built site as specified above.
-The static buildpack will interpret with file.
+Staticfilepointing to the root of the built site, as specified in the Cloud Foundry Staticfile buildpack documentation.

 See 18F/notalone for an example.